skreienbrock/openvibspec/README.md

 ## LINUX: running openvibspec/anaconda3

-openvibspec/anaconda3 is a python 3.8 environment built for ..

 To run openvibspec/anaconda3 with docker invoke the following command:

     docker run -it -v <your-notebook-folder>:/opt/notebooks -p 8888:8888 openvibspec/anaconda3